anilzen/MathQuantum/content/rit.md

 __"Clifford hierarchy"__

 In this meeting, we will
-1) Provide an introductory lecture on the Clifford hierarcy
+1) Provide an introductory lecture on the Clifford hierarchy
 2) Give participants an opportunity to learn about each other

 ### Session 1 (02/02, 11am, [Kirwan Hall 3206](https://maps.app.goo.gl/UwXzPyRfxHAD5ajaA)):